zagorski32611/solidity-workshop-1/tutorials/2016-07-02-contract-oriented-programming-II.md

 }
 ```

 This looks a lot neater, but we can do more.
-At this point, we've essentially broken out all of the transfer mechanics from the blacklisting mechanics, which means that we could remove the `at_least` pre-condition, as well as the actual transfer logic, and put those in a different function.
-It would be private, so that only the `transfer` function can access it.
-Also, to be extra neat, we can break out the blacklisting code as well.
+We have actually separated the balance adjustment logic from the blacklisting logic, which means we can put that code in a different function, and add the `at_least` modifier to the new function instead.
+The balance adjustment function would be private, so that only the `transfer` function can access it.
+Also, to be extra neat, we can break out the blacklisting code as well (the code inside the `else` block).

 ```
 contract Token {